Conclusion of Kazingo, Kiguma and Karangura Water Project – Uganda

 - Procuring bicycles for water user coordination and monitoring

-Outcome: 4 bicycles procured and handed over to staff and community members to monitor and coordinate the project
+Outcome: 4 bicycles were procured and handed over to staff and community members to monitor and coordinate the project

 A) Community members pledged total support of all the TOCI interventions after awareness of project goals and objectives.

-B) Caregivers and school teachers agreed to improve hygiene and sanitary needs of families and schools and agreed to work with stakeholders in supporting and improving the lives of children
+B) Caregivers and school teachers agreed to improve the hygiene and sanitary needs of families and schools and agreed to work with stakeholders in supporting and improving the lives of children

-C) Regular planning and coordination meetings improve the committee’s moral to perform.
+C) Regular planning and coordination meetings improve the committee’s morale to perform.
 These meetings provide a platform to reflect, discuss, share experience the progress of the project and enable them to receive feedback.
 This increases their participation in the decision-making process and owning entirely the implementation process.
 Such meetings further compel committees and leaders take action on key emerging issues that require redress.

 The WAHARA project was quite rewarding in terms of results and relationship building.
 Already the organization has given an impression and positioned itself in the community as a central partner for socio-economic empowerment, more importantly in addressing the dire needs of caregivers, vulnerable children, and schools.